11 Effective Yoga Poses For Women Over 60

 Illustration: StyleCraze Design Team

 People of any age group, even the elderly, can practice yoga for healthy aging.
 These yoga poses for women over 60 help strengthen the body, increase the range of body movements, enhance spine flexibility, slow down the loss of bone density and combat osteoporosis, and promote mindfulness.
 They also help correct the posture, tackle menopausal issues like weight gain and stress, improve blood circulation, ease muscle tension, and enhance respiration.
-Include these poses in your health and wellness routine to stay fit and healthy and live a happy post-retirement life.
+Include these poses in your daily 30-minute yoga routine to stay fit and healthy and live a happy post-retirement life.

 Frequently Asked Questions